zyhzsh/S7-Doc/docs/Individual/Research/1 - User Test - 1.md

   - Some users did not notice the presence of a QR scanner button at the bottom of the screen.
   - Overview of Design:
   - Users recommended exploring discoverable design principles to enhance and refine the overall design.

+**Conclusions:**
+During the first round of technical user testing, most users easily understood and accepted the concept.
+However, some expressed interest in the charging mode (how users pay for the rent) and raised questions regarding management issues.
+These concerns include uniform management of bicycles, registration processes, and whether donors are free to leave their bikes on the side of the road.

+When initially designing and conceptualizing the idea, I had already taken these issues into consideration.
+However, the users' feedback has reignited my thoughts on these topics, and I have some new ideas to explore.

+Given the limited time available, I plan to prioritize refining the existing technical details based on user feedback.
+Once the next round of user testing is completed, I will evaluate the scope and feasibility of delving deeper into these concept topics, including the charging mode and management issues.